mortent/enhancements/keps/sig-scheduling/4815-dra-partitionable-devices/README.md

    identical physical devices that must be represented as capacity pools.
 CapacityPoolMixins can not be referenced directly by devices.

-1. The `DeviceMixins` field is a list of named `CompositeDeviceMixin`s.
-These define attributes, capacities and consumed capacities that can be used to extend what is defined explicitly in a `CompositeDevice`.
-The references to consumed capacities in the `SharedCapacityConsumed` does not include the pool, but instead require that the pool is specified when referenced from the `CompositeDeviceMixin`.
-This allows the same mixin to be used across different capacity pools.
+1. The `DeviceMixins` field is a list of named `DeviceMixin`s.
+These define attributes and capacities that can be used to extend what is defined explicitly in a `CompositeDevice`.
 Mixins can not be allocated directly, but can only be referenced by composite devices.

 1. Introduce a new device type called `CompositeDevice` which has the same fields as a `BasicDevice`, plus two more.
-The first is a field called `Includes` and lists the device mixins for the device, while the second is called `SharedCapacityConsumed` and defines the capacity the device will draw from the capacity pools.
+The first is a field called `Includes` and lists the device mixins for the device, while the second is called `ConsumesCapacity` and defines the capacity the device will draw from the capacity pools.

-1. The `Includes` field serves to reference a set of `CompositeDeviceMixin`s that a `CompositeDevice` can reference to extend the set of attributes, capacities and consumed capacity it defines explicitly.
-If the referenced `CompositeDeviceMixin` specifies consumed capacity through the `SharedCapacityConsumed` list, the reference must also include the name of the capacity pool from which the capacity will be drawn.
+1. The `Includes` field serves to reference a set of `DeviceMixin`s that a `CompositeDevice` can reference to extend the set of attributes, capacities it defines explicitly.

-1. The `SharedCapacityConsumed` field defines the capacities the device will draw from the capacity pool when allocated.
+1. The `ConsumesCapacity` field defines the capacities the device will draw from the capacity pool when allocated.
 Therefore, if this capacity isn't available in the pool, the device can not be allocated.
 Only references to capacity pools in the same `ResourceSlice` is supported.